 What makes Puerto Vallarta so special is its prime location on the Bay of Banderas with the Sierra Madre Mountains in the backdrop.
 It’s a paradise for outdoor adventure.

 You can go hiking along the coast, spot whales from the shore, or swim in pristine waterfalls just a few km from downtown.

-While not as cheap as some places in Mexico, the cost of living is relatively low, especially compared with major cities in North America.
-According to Numbeo, it’s approximately 44% cheaper than San Antonio and 45% cheaper than living in Calgary.
+While not as cheap as some places in Mexico, it has an affordable cost of living, especially compared with major cities in North America.

-I wrote a comprehensive guide about the cost of living in Puerto Vallarta that goes into detail about how much my monthly expenses are.
+I wrote a comprehensive digital nomad guide about the cost of living in Puerto Vallarta that goes into detail about how much my monthly expenses are.

-You definitely won’t need a car while living there.
+You won’t need a car while living there.
 Puerto Vallarta is a highly walkable city with many of the best neighborhoods in close proximity.

 Most nomads live in Zona Romantica, El Centro, 5 di Diciembre, or Versalles.
 The city has a beautiful boardwalk that takes you along the coastline downtown for over one km.

 If you don’t feel like walking, the city is well connected with busses that only cost 50 cents, and Ubers are just a few dollars across town.

-You’ll quickly fall in love with how easy it is to work in Puerto Vallarta as a digital nomad.
+You’ll quickly fall in love with how easy it is to meet other people in Puerto Vallarta as a digital nomad.

 The city has several coworking spaces and cafes to choose from, as well as regular digital nomad meetups that you can find out about through Facebook and WhatsApp groups.